ferencberes/online-node2vec/README.md

 }
 ```

 These Twitter datasets are available on the [website](https://dms.sztaki.hu/~fberes/tennis/) of our research group.
 In order to process the data you need to install the [twittertennis](https://github.com/ferencberes/twittertennis) Python package.
-It will automatically [download and process](scripts/preprocess_data.py) the data sets for you.
+It will automatically [download and prepare](scripts/preprocess_data.py) the datasets for you.

 # Install